PureStorage-OpenConnect/swagger/Readme.md

 # Pure Swagger

-This is a tool that provides the Pure FlashArray and Flashblade API documentation into the popular interactive Swagger UI.
-This lets you browse the API documentation in a convienent format and even execute API calls interactively directly to a FlashArray or FlashBlade!
+This is a tool that provides the Pure Storage FlashArray and FlashBlade API documentation into the popular interactive Swagger UI.
+This lets you browse the API documentation in a convenient format and even execute API calls interactively directly to a FlashArray or FlashBlade!

 ## Try It: